crmcog/sf-cog/docs/pd1-guide/70-case-studies.md

 - Your approach to problem solving is more important than the final solution
 - Plan to present options, design and implemented solution to the assessment panel and a select audience

-On the system front -
+On the technical front -

-- Create a distinct Salesforce org for case studies (unless it is a Trailhead project, in which case a Trailhead-only environment should suffice)
+- Create a distinct developer org for case studies (unless it is a Trailhead project, in which case a Trailhead-only environment should suffice)

 ## Case Studies

-<CaseStudyList caseStudyPath="/admin-guide/_case-study"> </CaseStudyList>
+<CaseStudyList caseStudyPath="/pd1-guide/_case-study"> </CaseStudyList>